-Before you start browning your ground beef.
-Preheat your oven to 350.
-Now OVEN BAKE YOUR RICE while you are cooking up the beef filling on your stove top.
-Brilliant!
 Combine rice, hot water, cover and bake for 25 minutes.
-It will come out fluffy every time! (see recipe card below for details).
+It will come out fluffy every time! (see recipe card below for exact instructions).

-After cutting the tops off the peppers and cleaning out the seeds and veins.
+Cut the tops off the peppers and remove the seeds and veins.
 Add a bit of water to the casserole dish, cover with plastic wrap and microwave on high for 2-3 minutes.
-This will soften up the peppers and they will be perfectly done when the dish reheats in the oven.
+This will soften up the peppers and they will be perfectly done when the dish bakes in the oven.

 So you have done all your chopping, mixing and TASTING FOR SEASONING!
-Don’t forget that.
 Especially when working with seasonings like chili powder and cumin.
 They vary greatly in their intensity.

 Now its time to stuff ’em!